Idukki

 Autoplay muted, and assume the sound is off

-Phones autoplay video muted by default, and people browse on the train, at work, beside someone sleeping.
-The safe assumption is that your video plays silently.
-Autoplay the clip muted, show an unmistakable tap-for-sound control, and never bury the message in audio nobody will hear.
+Phones autoplay video muted, and people watch on the train, at work, beside someone asleep.
+Assume the sound is off.
+Autoplay the clip muted, give it an unmistakable tap-for-sound control, and never park the message in audio nobody is going to hear.

-Which makes captions non-negotiable.
-If the hook, the benefit or the call to action only exists in the voiceover, the muted majority gets a pretty silent film with no point.
-Caption every shoppable video, keep the captions high-contrast, and make sure they never sit under the product card or cover a hotspot.
+That makes captions non-negotiable.
+If the hook, the benefit or the call to action lives only in the voiceover, the muted majority gets a good-looking silent film with no point.
+Caption every shoppable video, keep the captions high-contrast, and keep them clear of the product card and the hotspots.

 Controls, progress and seek affordances